Kathleen Brush Women in Executive Leadership Program

 Good communication means the intended message is received by the audience without any distortions in meaning.
 Good communicators are generally superior employees and leaders because their teams understand the task at hand, and get the job done on time and on budget.
 This session will focus on oral communication; from one-on-one conversations to small group settings or presentations in front of a large audience.
 Aditionally, we will discuss communication that either enhances or sabotages women's advancment in the workplace.
 Participants will learn how to deliver bad news, resolve conflict and tools for better negotiation.

 Leadership is less about your needs, and more about the needs of the people and the organization you are leading.
 Leadership styles should be adapted to the particular demands of the situation, the particular requirements of the people involved and the particular challenges facing the organization.
 In this session, you will come to understand your leadership styles and how to best leverage for any given situation.
+Leadership communication and motivation will be discussed using the DiSC assessment.
 This session will also explore change in the workplace and best techniques to stay purpose driven, communicate clear goals, and to provide inspiration.

 Business strategy is a commitment to a set of coherent, mutually reinforcing plans aimed at attaining a specific goal.
 Great strategies promote alignment among various groups within an organization; clarify objectives and priorities, and help focus efforts around them.
 Many leaders fail to incorporate innovation into business strategy and planning.
 This session will focus on the importance of innovation and including planning into overall strategy.

 Economic literacy gives leaders a better foundation from which to make decisions that will affect them as consumers, workers, producers, investors, and as citizens.
 Economic literacy also provides the tools for understanding one’s economic world and how to interpret events that will either directly or indirectly affect oneself and one’s businesses.
 This session will cover both macro and micro economics in order for participants to understand how outside pressures will affect business decisions and leadership challenges.
 Additionally, major concepts in accounting and finance will be discussed.
-Across public and private sectors alike, it is impossible to operate without knowledgeable and highly-skilled accounting and finance professionals.
 This session will explore core concepts that all leaders must understand for key decision-making within their organizations.

 The entrepreneurial spirit is important whether you want to start your own business, or simply take your business unit to the next level.
 This session will encourage participants to be entrepreneurial leaders that find sustainable solutions to economic and social problems.
 The session will include a panel of successful female entrepreneurs who will share some of their pitfalls and how they were able to overcome obstacles to achieve success.